Skip to main content

 FailedNew version failed to start

-Blue-green updates require running both the old and new versions at the same time.
-Multi-GPU containers (8 GPUs) use all available GPUs on the host, so there are no free GPUs to start a second copy.
-Instead, multi-GPU updates stop the current deployment before starting the new one.
-This means there is downtime during the update — typically while the new enclave boots and loads your model.
+GPU containers use all available GPUs on the host, so there are no free GPUs to run a second copy.
+Updates stop the current deployment before starting the new one, which means there is downtime — typically while the new enclave boots and loads your model.
 DNS records are kept in place during the transition so clients reconnect automatically once the new version is ready.
 The dashboard shows a two-phase progress indicator: stopping the old deployment, then deploying the new one.
 If the new deployment fails, the container is left in a failed state and you can retry or redeploy.
-If you need zero-downtime updates for multi-GPU containers, you can pay for additional GPUs to run both versions simultaneously during the transition.

 Redeploying

-Use Redeploy to re-launch a container with the same or modified configuration.
+To re-launch a container with modified configuration, click Update on the container and select Edit config.
 This is useful when:

 • You’ve updated secrets and need the container to pick up new values